basnijholt/dotbins/README.md

 - 🌐 Supports multiple platforms (macOS, Linux, Windows) and architectures (amd64, arm64, etc.)
 - 📦 Downloads and organizes binaries from GitHub releases
 - 🔄 Installs and updates tools to their latest versions with a single command
+- 📌 Pin tools to specific versions with the `tag` parameter
 - 📊 Tracks installed versions and update timestamps for all tools
 - 🧩 Extracts binaries from various archive formats (zip, tar.gz)
 - 📂 Organizes tools by platform and architecture for easy access